Jeroboam: Biblical background

-Jeroboam was the son of Nebat, a member of the Tribe of Ephraim of Zereda.
+Jeroboam was the son of Nebat, an Ephraimite of Zereda.
 His mother, named Zeruah (צרוע "leprous") was a widow.
-He had at least two sons, Abijah and Nadab, who succeeded him on the throne.
+He had at least two sons, Abijah and Nadab; Nadab succeeded Jeroboam on the throne.

-While still a young man, King Solomon made him superintendent over his tribesmen in the building of the fortress Millo in Jerusalem and of other public works, and he naturally became conversant with the widespread discontent caused by the extravagances which marked the reign of Solomon.
+King Solomon made the young Jeroboam a superintendent over his tribesmen in the building of the fortress Millo in Jerusalem and of other public works, where he became conversant with the widespread discontent caused by the extravagances which marked the reign of Solomon.

-Influenced by the words of the prophet Ahijah, he began to form conspiracies with the view of becoming king of the ten northern tribes; but these were discovered, and he fled to Egypt, where he remained under the protection of Pharaoh Shishak until the death of Solomon.
-After this event, he returned and participated in a delegation sent to ask the new king Rehoboam to reduce taxes.
-After Rehoboam rejected their petition, ten of the tribes withdrew their allegiance to the house of David and proclaimed Jeroboam their king, forming the northern kingdom of Israel (Samaria).
-Initially, only the tribes of Judah and Benjamin remained to form the new kingdom of Judah, loyal to Rehoboam.
+Influenced by the words of the prophet Ahijah, he began to form conspiracies with the aim of becoming king; but these plans were discovered, and he fled to Egypt, where he remained under the protection of Pharaoh Shishak until the death of Solomon.
+After learning of Solomon’s death, Jeroboam returned and participated in a delegation sent to ask the new king Rehoboam to reduce taxes.
+After Rehoboam rejected their petition, ten of the tribes withdrew their allegiance to the House of David and proclaimed Jeroboam their king, forming the northern kingdom of Israel (Samaria).
+Only the tribes of Judah and Benjamin remained to form the rump kingdom of Judah, loyal to Rehoboam.